 Mick Jagger and Tequila Sunrise

-Lozoff worked at the Trident when developing the Tequila Sunrise.
+Lozoff worked at the Trident in Sausalito, CA, when he developed the Tequila Sunrise.
 And to kick off the Rolling Stones Tour in 1972, Mick Jagger and his colleagues had a private party at this location.

 Of course, Mick Jagger had the chance to try the Tequila Sunrise.
-He apparently enjoyed it so much that he kept ordering Tequila Sunrise at every stop in the US - during the whole tour.
+He apparently enjoyed it so much that he kept ordering one at every stop in the US - during the whole tour.

 Jose Cuervo jumped in